Chemical engineering addresses many of the world’s greatest challenges faced by society in areas such as energy, environment, health, water and food.

 You’ll benefit from our integrated approach to learning and teaching.
 Engineering labs, process simulations, virtual environments, project work and industrial visits allow you to gain first-hand experience investigating and applying material from your lectures and tutorials to real-life work situations.
 Together they will equip you with in-depth knowledge and key practical skills that will put you in an excellent position to start your career in chemical engineering.
 Our close links with industry also mean that you have direct contact with industry and potential employers from an early stage in your course.

-When you join the School of Chemical and Process Engineering, you’ll be assigned an academic personal tutor.
-You’ll meet regularly with your personal tutor and tutor group during the first two years of your programme and twice per semester in the following years when the chemical engineering tutorial programme is also supported by your design project and capstone project supervisors.
+When you join the School of Chemical and Process Engineering you’ll be assigned an academic personal tutor.
+You’ll meet regularly with your personal tutor and tutor group during the first two years of your programme and twice per semester in the following years when the chemical engineering tutorial programme is also supported by your design project and research project supervisors.
+In addition, our excellent student support team is based close to where you’ll work and study to help with anything from academic advice to timetabling and project submission enquiries.

 You can also benefit from support to develop your academic skills, within the curriculum and through online resources, workshops, one-to-one appointments and drop-in sessions.